DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/revenues.md

 ### Revenue policy provisions

-While royalty rates can reach as high as 18.75%, and the federal corporate income tax rate can reach as high as 35% depending on company income, companies may pay less.
+While royalty rates can reach as high as 18.75%, and the federal corporate income tax rate can reach as high as 21% depending on company income, companies may pay less.
 Revenue policy provisions, including royalty relief and tax expenditures, can result in smaller revenue and tax payments to the federal government to promote other policy goals.

 #### Royalty relief

 To incentivize companies to produce additional oil and gas on certain leases on the Outer Continental Shelf where extraction is anticipated to be unprofitable, the federal government may grant some lease holders royalty relief.
 Royalty relief means that these lease holders do not have to pay royalties on some amount of production, or they pay a smaller percentage of royalties, for the oil and gas they extract.
 There are four situations in which a lease holder may gain royalty relief:

 * Leases in deep waters with depths greater than 200 meters in the Gulf of Mexico.
-(This type of relief has not been offered in several years, though existing leases do include it currently.)
+(This type of relief has not been offered for several years, though existing leases do include it currently.)
 * Leases in shallow waters with depths under 400 meters for deep gas production
-* Leases towards the end of their lives in which halving royalties would encourage additional production
+* Leases toward the end of their lives in which halving royalties would encourage additional production
 * Special cases in which continued production under existing terms is projected to be unprofitable

 In some situations, if oil and gas prices rise above certain thresholds, lease holders that previously gained royalty relief must start paying royalties at the regular rate again.